This describes how to deploy a Global Database Network (GDN) across regions.

 (Optional) Purchase a storage plan

-You can use a purchased storage plan to deduct the used storage of all PolarDB clusters within your account.
-The remaining capacity of the storage plan will be automatically used to deduct the storage that exceeds the free quota for level-1 backups at a ratio of 1:1 until the storage plan is exhausted.
-In this case, every 1 GB of the storage plan can deduct 1 GB of level-1 backup storage.
-If the remaining capacity of the storage plan is insufficient to deduct the storage of level-1 backups, the exceeded storage is charged on a pay-as-you-go basis.
-For more information about storage plans, see FAQ.
+Storage plans are applied to all PolarDB clusters that belong to your account.
+The remaining capacity of a storage plan is automatically applied to the overage of level-1 backups at a ratio of 1:1.6 when the free quota is exhausted.
+In this case, every 1 GB of the storage plan is used to deduct 1.6 GB of level-1 backup storage.
+If the remaining capacity of the storage plan is insufficient to offset the overage of level-1 backups, the overage is charged on a pay-as-you-go basis.
+For more information about storage plans, see Storage plans.

 For more information, see Purchase a storage plan.